michaelcale/books/books/go/0080-maps/100-creating-maps-with-slices-as-values.md

 ---
-Title: Creating maps with slices as values
+Title: Maps with slices as values
 Id: 3910
 Score: 1
 ---